ivan-paleo/publish-micro-image/README2.md

 ## Definitions

-Following the definitions of Aaron and Chew ([2021](#ref-aaron2021))
-\[p.
-1\], *processing* “serves to digitally transform an acquired dataset by enhancing or isolating signals of interest and/or suppressing other signals and noise that will otherwise prevent accurate analysis”.
+Following the definitions of Aaron and Chew ([2021, 1](#ref-aaron2021)), *processing* “serves to digitally transform an acquired dataset by enhancing or isolating signals of interest and/or suppressing other signals and noise that will otherwise prevent accurate analysis”.
 *Analysis* refers to “a vast set of diverse approaches to extract \[…\] meaningful, quantitative measurements from a dataset”.
 Lastly, *pre-processing* includes the “steps that are required to be taken